ianthehenry/judge/README.md

 ## next

+- fixed a bug where `test`ing a cyclic data structure would cause judge to infinitely loop
 - fixed various problems with floating point numbers not round-tripping
 - top-level errors now print full stack traces